nfdi4plants/ARC-specification/ARC specification.md

 - Tool descriptions SHOULD contain a reproducible execution environment description in the form of a [Docker](https://www.commonwl.org/user_guide/topics/using-containers.html) container description.

-- It is expected that workflow and tool descriptions are authored semi-automatically, e.g. using the [arcCommander](https://github.com/nfdi4plants/arcCommander) tool.
+- It is expected that workflow and tool descriptions are authored semi-automatically, e.g. using the [Swate](https://nfdi4plants.github.io/nfdi4plants.knowledgebase/swate/) tool for annotation of the `isa.datamap.xlsx` file.

 ## Run Description